Adwoa08/hello-world/README.md

-My first attempt at coding
+My first attempt at coding.
+I am putting all my trash programs in this repo.